Let’s Get Physical: Holding On, Letting Go

 - Is your jaw clenched?
 Are your shoulders tight, or is there discomfort in your neck, back, or legs?

-Then, open those eyes.
-Let the world back in.
-If you need to stretch or move about a bit – please do.
-And when you’re ready, I’ll meet you in the next paragraph.
+If you need to stretch or move about a bit, please do and when you’re ready, I’ll meet you in the next paragraph.

 Fear and Muscle Tension: The Workout You Didn’t Ask For

-You might be surprised by how much your body quietly carries in response to fear and anxiety.
-Muscle tension can show up anywhere — from head to toe — often creeping in slowly and subtly.
+Muscle tension can show up anywhere, from head to toe, often creeping in slowly and subtly.
 We might not even notice it until we try to stretch or move, and suddenly realise just how much we’ve been holding on to.

-Fear and anxiety have a sneaky way of settling into the body, and muscles are usually the first to take the hit.
-It’s our nervous system’s way of staying “on guard.”
-But over time, that constant state of readiness can leave us feeling stiff, sore, and utterly drained — like we’ve been carrying an invisible weight all day.
+But over time, that constant state of readiness can leave us feeling stiff, sore, and utterly drained, like we’ve been carrying an invisible weight all day.
 Because, in a way, we have.

 On a personal note: I’ve noticed my hands are in a near-constant state of clenching, and it takes a conscious effort to uncurl them.
 Anxiety truly is the gift that keeps on giving.

-When fear shows up, checking in with your body can be a powerful first step — even if it’s just for a brief moment of pause.
+When fear shows up, checking in with your body can be a powerful first step, even if it’s just for a brief moment of pause.
 Some might call it a full body scan.
 I’d call it a rest.

-Whatever we name it, giving yourself a few minutes to tune in can help you identify, release, and better understand where tension tends to live.
 That said, I’d be lying if I said this was easy to do mid-panic.
-But with a little practice during calmer moments, it becomes something we can carry into the harder ones — a softer skill for tougher days.
+But with a little practice during calmer moments, it becomes something we can carry into the harder ones, a simple skill for tougher days.

 Progressive Muscle Relaxation (PMR):